 What to Look for in a Bacon Skillet

-Here at the BENSA test kitchen, we cook a lot of bacon.
-Our criteria for choosing the best pan is tough.
+Because we cook a lot of bacon here, our criteria for choosing the best pan is tough.
 Here are all the qualities we demand:

 The #1 Bacon Frying Pan